openhab/openhab-docs/_addons_uis/org.openhab.ui/doc/components/oh-context.md

 <PropGroup label="General">
 <PropBlock type="TEXT" name="functions" label="Widget Functions">
   <PropDescription>
     Object with key:arrow-function pairs.
-Functions are available to expressions in all child components via the <code>fn</code> object.
+Functions are available to expressions in all child components via the <code>fn</code> object.<br />Functions are evaluated on every call and re-evaluated when dependency values change.
   </PropDescription>
 </PropBlock>
 <PropBlock type="TEXT" name="constants" label="Widget Constants">
   <PropDescription>
     Object with key:constant pairs.
-Constants are available to expressions in all child components via the <code>const</code> object.
+Constants are available to expressions in all child components via the <code>const</code> object.<br />Constants are evaluated once before the widget is displayed the first time and cannot be changed.
   </PropDescription>
 </PropBlock>
 <PropBlock type="TEXT" name="variables" label="Widget Variables">
   <PropDescription>
     Object with key:variable default value pairs.
-Variables are available to expressions in all child components via the <code>vars</code> object and take precedence over variables with the same name from higher contexts.
+Variables are available to expressions in all child components via the <code>vars</code> object and take precedence over variables with the same name from higher contexts.<br />Variables are evaluated once before the widget is displayed the first time .
+Their values can only be changed by other component variable actions (e.g. <a class="external text-color-blue" target="_blank" href="https://www.openhab.org/docs/ui/components/oh-button.html#action-variable">oh-button</a>)
   </PropDescription>
 </PropBlock>
 </PropGroup>